tman0004/theme-park-planner/README.md

 These are the planned features that are not realized yet.

 - Planner page
-    - Choose different theme parks to start the plan.
+    - Ability to select different theme parks to start the planning.
-    - Link the planner page's start planning button to the java path finding algorithm.
+    - Link the start planning button in the planner page to the java path finding algorithm.
-    - Show the final path plan at the bottom of the planning page.
+    - Display the final path plan at the bottom of the planning page.
-- Sign-in & Sign-up pages
+- Sign-in page and Sign-up page
-    - Deploy a simple database to support user registration and login functions
+    - Deploy a database to support user registration and login functions

 ## Project Expectation